Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Shopping carts often carry dirt and germs.
 Car seats placed on carts can pick up bacteria.
 These germs transfer to the car seat’s fabric.
 Children touch and mouth these surfaces often.

-This increases the chance of infections.
-Cleaning car seats after each use is hard.
+This increases the chance of infections. cleaning car seat straps safelys after each use is hard.
 The risk of illness rises with poor sanitation.

 Impact On Car Seat Integrity

 Car seats are built to protect during car travel.
-They must be installed correctly and securely.
+They must be checking if your car seat is installed correctly and securely.
 Placing them on shopping carts stresses the seat’s structure.
 The seat may get damaged or weakened.

 Damage can reduce the car seat’s ability to protect.
 Even small cracks or bends matter.
 Using the car seat after damage may put your child at risk.